Zelpuz/bivapp/README.md

 At this early stage functions are only self-documented.
 Proper documentation is planned.

 ## Getting started
+Install from PyPI: `pip install bivapp`.
+Note that because the dependency `pyGAM` has fallen behind on maintenance `bivapp` depends on specific versions of some common dependencies, so you might want to use it in a dedicated virtual environment for the time being.

 ```python
 from bivapp.sampledata import ImportOpenairDataExample
 import bivapp.plots as bp